The Amazing African Nightcrawlers

 They Get Big

 ANC's get easily more than twice the size of Red Wigglers and get as large as European Nightcrawlers.
 The difference between Euros and ANC's is that ANC's get longer, but are usually thinner than the Euros.
 The African Nightcrawler gets up to 8-10 inches long, on average about 2 inches longer than Euros at the same weight.
-They will spend most of their time in the top 6-8 inches but will dive down a little further if needed for food, bedding, or protection from adverse weather/temperature conditions.
+They will spend most of their time in the top 6-8 inches but are very comfortable in systems as deep as 12 inches, they will dive down a little further if needed for food, bedding, or protection from adverse weather/temperature conditions.
 Some say they make good fishing worms, we have not had that experience.
 In fact, we tested 4 different bait worms and wrote an article about which worm was best for fishing.

 High Volume Producers of Worm Castings